 College Life: Most Popular Articles

-So you're in charge of planning a major college party -- which means you'll need a theme, of course.
+So you're in charge of planning a major college party.
 Find 25 college party themes that can work (if not rock) on any college campus.

 Time can quickly become your most precious commodity in college.
-Learning how to manage and use it wisely may be one of the most useful things you can do for yourself.
+Learning how to manage and use it wisely may be one of the most useful things you can do.

 Stress is inevitable for anyone attending college.
 Learn 10 tips to help keep it under control so you can focus on the more enjoyable parts of your college experience!